Generic Name: polyethylene glycol electrolyte solution (pall ee ETH il een GLYE kol ee LEK troe lyte)

 The usual dose of the medication is 8 ounces every 10 to 15 minutes.
 Drink each portion as quickly as possible, rather than sipping it slowly.
 The first watery stool should appear within 1 hour after you start drinking Suclear.

 Suclear will produce watery diarrhea.
 Keep taking the medicine until your stool is watery and clear.
-In most cases, at least 3 liters of this medicine is needed for the full effect.
+In most cases, at least 3 liters of polyethylene glycol electrolyte solution is needed for the full effect.

 Throw away any Suclear you have not used within 24 to 48 hours after it was mixed (follow directions for your specific brand of this medicine).